 Assume there are two categories of investors who invest in an IPO – insiders and the rest of the market (outsiders).
 Insiders know the actual value of the company and would stay away if it is overpriced.
 If the IPO is underpriced, insiders will purchase the shares.

 Outsiders do not know the actual value of the company but know that the insiders know.
 With this knowledge, outsiders would follow suit with the action of the insider:

 If the IPO is underpriced, everyone will buy shares.

 If the IPO is overpriced, the insiders won’t buy.
 Knowing this, the outsiders will also not buy into the offering.

 Thus, it is in the best interest of the issuer and its bank to underprice the offering.

-Thank you for reading this guide to understanding the underwriting process for an initial public offering!
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Initial Public Offering (IPO).
 To keep learning and advancing your career, the following resources will be helpful: